 What happens when I’ve finished my training?

 All newly-trained peer supporters must undertake around six months’ worth of shadowing an experienced peer supporter at one of our daytime support groups in York (typically you might attend once a fortnight).
-Exactly how long this will take depends on how often you attend the group and how quickly you feel confident about speaking to mums by yourself.
+Exactly how long this will take depends on how often you attend the group and how quickly you feel confident about speaking to families by yourself.
 It's fine for you to bring your baby/child with you.

 How much time will I need to spend volunteering once I’ve trained?

 This is really up to you.
 It could be as little as an hour or two a month or as much as you’d like it to be.
 We do ask that you try to commit to volunteering in the long term, where possible, as training new peer supporters is expensive.
-You may wish to carry on peer supporting at one of our weekly groups, help at our monthly antenatal workshops or answer posts on our Facebook group.
+You may wish to carry on peer supporting at one of our weekly groups, help at our monthly antenatal workshops or join our rota to answer posts on our Facebook group.
 You can also do some additional training which allows you to peer support mums on the maternity ward at York Hospital.

 As well as peer supporting, as a member of Treasure Chest you might wish to become involved with fundraising, PR, events, finance, social media or the general organisation of our group.
 We hold regular committee meetings and an annual general meeting which all peer supporters are welcome to attend.